TheMaster1127/HTH/README.md

 **Cons:**

-1. **Platform Dependency:** HTH requires Windows for compilation or transpilation, limiting its usability for developers using other operating systems.
+1. **Platform Dependency:** HTH requires Windows for compilation or transpilation, limiting it's usability for developers using other operating systems.
 While it's possible to use HTH on Linux with the help of Wine, it's important to note that this setup might not provide full compatibility or optimal performance.
 Additionally, I forbid any Mac users from using HTH.
 Mac users STAY AWAY!!!

 2. **Limited Advanced Features:** HTH may lack some advanced features and functionalities found in other programming languages, potentially limiting it's suitability for complex or specialized applications.